AI Trail Analysis

 - Dogs must be leashed

-This section of the Appalachian Trail and surrounding lands are generally free to access.
-Please adhere to Leave No Trace principles to protect the natural environment.
-Dogs are usually welcome but must be kept on a leash.
+As part of the Appalachian Trail, Leave No Trace principles are strictly enforced to preserve the natural environment.
+Dogs are generally welcome but must be kept on a leash.
+Be respectful of other hikers and wildlife.

 Nearby amenities⌄

-- Town of Salisbury (restaurants, general store, gas)
+- Town of Salisbury (restaurants, general store, lodging)